The Bankrate promise

 As for the three states mentioned, state law does not allow carriers to sell full glass coverage with a deductible.

-What if I do not have comprehensive insurance?
+What if I do not have comprehensive coverage?

-If you do not have comprehensive insurance, you may still be able to have your windshield replaced.
-If you were involved in a crash that damaged your windshield and the accident was the fault of another driver, the at-fault driver (or their insurance company) would have to pay for your expenses from their liability insurance policy.
-However, most other scenarios would fall under comprehensive or collision coverage, and without those coverages you will pay the expenses out of pocket.
+If you do not have comprehensive coverage, you may still be able to have your windshield replaced.
+If you were involved in an accident that damaged your windshield and the accident was the fault of another driver, the at-fault driver (or their insurance company) would have to pay for your expenses from their liability insurance policy.
+However, most other scenarios would fall under comprehensive or collision coverage, and without those coverage types, you would pay the expenses out of pocket.

 How to file a claim for windshield damage